spruceid/kepler/README.md

   * [ ] DID Verification method ID allowlist
   * [ ] Verifiable Credential requirements
   * [ ] Object Capabilities framework

+## Configuration
+All configuration variables are documented in [kepler.toml](kepler.toml).
+You can either modify them in this file, or specify them through environment variable using the prefix `KEPLER_`.

 ## API

 Kepler exposes a basic HTTP API with POST and GET requests for putting and reading stored entries.